 The lack of space in our compact homes needs us to make some sacrifices.
 Lately, a pooja room is getting more and more difficult to incorporate in a new home.
 That’s because, unlike older apartments, the new ones do not always have a dedicated space to create a space of worship.
 But even if your apartment does not have a pooja room, worry not!
 We have some very practical and pretty wooden pooja mandir designs for home that are both traditional yet perfect for modern flats.

 An Indian home is incomplete without a mandir.
-So, browse our best wooden pooja mandir designs for home and pick one that you like and is apt for your home.
+So, browse through our best wooden temple design ideas and pick ones that you like.

-Which Wood is Best for a Pooja Room?
+Which Wood Is Best for a Pooja Room?